Starpharma: Beaten Up By COVID-19 For No Reason

 My take on this company is that a combination of exhausted shareholders, some day traders having fun with a stock that is easy pickings for surge (good announcement flow), and then decline (exhaustion kicks in) and now, the COVID-19 pandemic, means opportunity for long-term investors who are patient.
 2020 promises a number of value additive milestones which have a high probability of being achieved, but it is anyone's guess where COVID-19 will take the stock.
 Today, in Australia, there was a small recovery in share price.
 Time will tell if we are at the bottom.

 I am not a financial advisor, but I do understand biotech product development.
 If my commentary helps you and your financial advisor to evaluate a possible investment at the risky end of your biotech portfolio, please consider following me.
-Of course, COVID-19 is a curve ball that requires much thought before investment at this time.
+Of course, COVID-19 is a curveball that requires much thought before investment at this time.

 Disclosure: I am/we are long SPHRY.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.